top of page

 Racing

-Since being based in Cambridge, Sam gained her Class A trainers license as well as her own amateur then later, jumps jockey license.
-She breaks in and pre-trains for some of New Zealand's leading trainers and has a growing number training in her own right boasting a great strike rate.
+Since basing herself in Cambridge, Sam has achieved her Class A trainer’s license, as well as both amateur and jumps jockey licenses.
+She continues to break in and pre-train for some of New Zealand’s leading trainers while building her own racing team.

 Roo.jpg